ferrophile/fentl/README.md

 - Classification algorithms on extracted features
 - Evaluation of *neural collapse* statistics proposed in [[2]](#2).

+Our findings are covered in detail in our [project report](https://github.com/ferrophile/fentl/blob/master/report.pdf).

 ## Environment

 The code is tested on PyTorch 1.5.1 and Python 3.7.
 Training is mostly done on the